Better Than This (song)

 "Better Than This" is a song by English singer and songwriter Paloma Faith.
 It was released on 5 September 2020 by Sony Music as the lead single from her fifth studio album Infinite Things.
-The song was written by Amanda Cygnaeus, Davide Rossi, Jamie Hartman, Paloma Faith, Richard Zastenker, Salem Al Fakir and Vincent Pontare.
+The song was written by manda Cygnaeus, Davide Rossi, Jamie Hartman, Faith, Richard Zastenker, Salem Al Fakir and Vincent Pontare.

 Background

-Paloma Faith described the song: "It's love songs for people who are there to stay.
+Faith released "Better Than This" as her first solo material since her 2017 album The Architect, which was later reissued in a deluxe edition in 2018.
+Earlier in 2020, she collaborated with Jonas Blue on the single "Mistakes" before returning with this release.
+Faith described the song: "It's love songs for people who are there to stay.
 That enduring love.
 Warts and all.
-I don’t think I've ever heard a love song like that, actually."
+I don't think I've ever heard a love song like that, actually".

+Composition

+According to Celebmix, Faith is recognized for her distinctive vocals and emotional delivery, and "Better Than This" follows in that tradition.
+The outlet described the song as a powerful track with raw lyrics that evoke strong emotions and prompt reflection.
+It characterized the piece as a love song about enduring relationships, portraying two people who remain together through challenges and continue to learn from one another.
+Celebmix also noted that the song's message and sound could resonate with a wide audience.

 Music video

 A music video to accompany the release of "Better Than This" was first released onto YouTube on 11 September 2020.
 The music video was directed by David Wilson.
 The video was shot in Faith's hometown, Hackney.